 Google Hangouts Chat can be termed as the equivalent of Skype.
 You can use it for videoconferencing and for general chatting.
 The Google Voice add-on for Google Hangouts allows you to make local and international phone calls to landlines and mobile phones over VOIP.
-The local and international phone calling facility comes free if you have a paid G Suite subscription [Amrit’s note: this needs to be confirmed].
+The local and international phone calling facility comes free if you have a paid Google Workspace (formerly G Suite) subscription [Amrit’s note: this needs to be confirmed].

 Ever used Zoom?
 Google provides the same service in the form of Meet.
 Using this tool, you can have online meetings using a web cam or your mobile camera.